getbubblenow/javicle/docs/running.md

 The `jvc` script (in the `bin` directory) is the primary way to transform video assets with JVC.

+It is the swiss army knife that reads a spec file and can perform any number of operations on any number of assets.

 ## Operation-specific scripts
-There are other scripts in [`bin`](../bin) that perform a single operation using command-line arguments.
-If you need to do a quick operation and don't want to write a JVC spec, use one of [these tools](../bin).
+There are other scripts in [`bin`](../bin) that perform a single operation using command-line arguments, without requiring you to write a spec file.

+If you need to do a quick operation and don't feel like writing up a quick JSON spec file, use one of [these tools](../bin).

 For example, to extract the first 5 seconds of a video:
 ```shell script
 jtrim /tmp/input-file.mp4 /tmp/output-5s.mp4 0 5
 ```

+There is a command-line tool for every operation except for `overlay` and `ken-burns`, which are more complex.
+Pull requests welcome.

 ## Help
 All commands accept a `-h` / `--help` option, this will print information about